fhd-bio/NHANES-omega-3-older-adult-cognition-IFM-conference-2026/README.md

-# IFM 2026 Poster: Omega-3 Exposure and Cognition in Older Adults
+IFM 2026 Poster: Omega-3 Exposure and Cognition in Older Adults

-This repository contains the analysis code, outputs, and supporting documentation for an IFM 2026 poster examining the association of omega-3 supplement use and dietary EPA+DHA intake with cognitive performance among US adults aged 60 years or older.
+This repository contains the analysis code, outputs, and supporting documentation for an IFM 2026 poster examining associations of omega-3 supplement use and dietary EPA+DHA intake with cognitive performance among US adults aged 60 years or older.

-The analysis uses data from the 2011–2012 and 2013–2014 cycles of the National Health and Nutrition Examination Survey (NHANES).
+The analysis uses the 2011–2012 and 2013–2014 cycles of the National Health and Nutrition Examination Survey (NHANES) and has a cross-sectional design.

-## Study overview
+Study overview

 The study evaluates two omega-3 exposures:

-1. Past-30-day use of identified omega-3 supplements.
+Past-30-day use of identified omega-3 supplements.

-2. Day-one dietary intake of eicosapentaenoic acid and docosahexaenoic acid, expressed as combined EPA+DHA intake.
+Day-one dietary intake of eicosapentaenoic acid and docosahexaenoic acid, expressed as combined EPA+DHA intake.

 The outcome is a global cognition z-score derived from four cognitive measures:

-- CERAD immediate learning;
+CERAD immediate learning;

-- CERAD delayed recall;
+CERAD delayed recall;

-- Animal Fluency;
+Animal Fluency;

-- Digit Symbol Substitution Test.
+Digit Symbol Substitution Test.

 The primary cognitive outcome requires complete data for all four components.

 All regression models account for the complex NHANES survey design and are adjusted for:

-- age;
-- sex;
-- race and ethnicity;
-- educational attainment;
-- family income-to-poverty ratio;
-- body mass index;
-- diagnosed diabetes;
-- PHQ-9 score.

-## Repository structure

-### `01_main_analysis`

-- `omega3_nhanes_2011_2014_corrected.R`
-  Rebuilds the analytic variables from the raw NHANES XPT files and runs the primary supplement, dietary, and sensitivity analyses.

-- `omega3_reanalysis.py`
-  Provides an independent Python reconstruction and audit of the main analyses.
-It uses the past-30-day supplement exposure, requires a complete cognitive battery, and applies the Day-one dietary recall weight to dietary EPA+DHA models.

-### `02_secondary_analysis`

-- `secondary_analysis_plan_2026-07-30.md`
-  Dated analysis plan for the active-comparator and cycle-consistency analyses.

-- `run_secondary_analyses.R`
-  Runs the active-comparator, cycle-specific, omega-3-by-cycle interaction, and exploratory formulation analyses.

-### `03_outputs`

-- `r_key_models.csv`
-  Estimates from the primary supplement, dietary, and sensitivity models.

-- `r_sample_flow.csv`
-  Participant counts used in the poster sample-flow figure.

-- `baseline_characteristics_poster.tsv`
-  Survey-weighted participant characteristics used on the poster.

-- `active_comparator_counts.csv`
-  Group counts for the active-comparator analysis.

-- `secondary_analysis_results.csv`
-  Full results from the secondary analyses.

-- `secondary_analysis_summary.md`
-  Concise interpretation and poster-reporting summary.

-- `python_key_results.json`
-  Machine-readable results from the Python reanalysis for comparison with the R outputs.

-- `formulation_counts.csv`
-  Unweighted subgroup sizes for the exploratory omega-3 formulation analysis.

-- `formulation_exploratory_results.csv`
-  Adjusted formulation contrasts and the overall survey-design Wald test.

-## Analytic sample
+age;

+sex;

+race and ethnicity;

+educational attainment;

+family income-to-poverty ratio;

+body mass index;

+diagnosed diabetes;

+PHQ-9 score.

+Repository structure

+main_analysis

+omega3_nhanes_2011_2014_analysis.RReconstructs the analytic variables from the raw NHANES XPT files and runs the main R analyses.

+omega3_analysis.pyProvides an independent Python reconstruction and audit of the main analyses.
+It uses the past-30-day supplement exposure, requires a complete cognitive battery, applies the Day-one dietary recall weight to dietary EPA+DHA models, and writes the analytic CSV required by the secondary R script.

+secondary_analysis

+README_secondary_analysis_plan.mdDated analysis plan for the active-comparator and cycle-consistency analyses.

+secondary_analysis.RRuns the active-comparator, cycle-specific, and omega-3-by-cycle interaction analyses.
+This script must be run after main_analysis/omega3_analysis.py, because it reads the analytic CSV created by the Python reconstruction.

+outputs

+r_key_models.csvEstimates from the main R analyses.

+r_sample_flow.csvParticipant counts used in the poster sample-flow figure.

+baseline_characteristics_poster.tsvSurvey-weighted participant characteristics used on the poster.

+active_comparator_counts.csvGroup counts for the active-comparator analysis.

+secondary_analysis_results.csvResults from the active-comparator and cycle-consistency analyses.

+python_key_results.jsonMachine-readable results from the independent Python reconstruction.

+formulation_counts.csvUnweighted subgroup sizes for the exploratory formulation analysis.

+formulation_specific_exploratory_results.csvAdjusted exploratory formulation contrasts and the overall survey-design Wald test.

+Other files

+requirements.txt — pinned Python dependencies.

+data/README.md — required NHANES files and official download links.

+R_DEPENDENCIES.md — R dependency and installation instructions.

+VALIDATION.md — validation status, environment, checks, and final clean-run record.

+Analytic sample

 A total of 3,472 adults aged 60 years or older were assessed for eligibility.

 For the supplement analysis:

-- 881 participants were excluded because of incomplete cognition data, missing supplement exposure, or missing core covariates;
+881 participants were excluded because of incomplete cognition data, missing supplement exposure, or missing core covariates;

-- 2,591 participants remained in the primary supplement model.
+2,591 participants remained in the primary supplement model.

 For the dietary analysis:

-- a further 138 participants lacked a reliable Day-one dietary recall or other required dietary-model data;
+a further 138 participants lacked a reliable Day-one dietary recall or other required dietary-model data;

-- 2,453 participants remained in the dietary EPA+DHA model.
+2,453 participants remained in the dietary EPA+DHA model.

-## Exposure definitions
+Exposure definitions

-### Omega-3 supplement use
+Omega-3 supplement use

 Supplement exposure is based on identified omega-3-containing products reported during the dedicated past-30-day dietary supplement interview.

 Participants are classified as:

-- omega-3 supplement users;
+omega-3 supplement users;

-- omega-3 non-users.
+omega-3 non-users.

-### Dietary EPA+DHA
+Dietary EPA+DHA

 Dietary exposure is based on combined EPA and DHA intake from the Day-one 24-hour dietary recall.